grrlgeek/sql-docs/docs/connect/ado-net/introduction-microsoft-data-sqlclient-namespace.md

 - **AzureCliCredential**
   - Enables authentication with Microsoft Entra ID using Azure CLI to obtain an access token.

-> InteractiveBrowserCredential is disabled in the driver implementation of "Active Directory Default", and "Active Directory Interactive" is the only option available to acquire a token using MFA/Interactive authentication.*
+> InteractiveBrowserCredential is disabled in the driver implementation of "Active Directory Default", and "Active Directory Interactive" is the only option available to acquire a token using MFA/Interactive authentication.

 > Further customization options are not available at the moment.

 ### Custom master key store provider registration enhancements

-Microsoft.Data.SqlClient now offers more control of where master key store providers are accessible in an application to better support multi-tenant applications and their use of column encryption/decryption.
+Microsoft.Data.SqlClient now offers more control of where master key store providers are accessible in an application to better support multitenant applications and their use of column encryption/decryption.
 The following APIs are introduced to allow registration of custom master key store providers on instances of `SqlConnection` and `SqlCommand`:

 ```cs
 public class SqlConnection